rudrathegreat/Water-Quality-Checking-System-Web-Application/README.md

 ## News

-Final-Version - Edited Some Stuff in the templates
+Final Version - Edited Some Stuff in the templates

 v6 - Finally got it working on Heroku